 To Make this Italian Inspired Creamy Linguine with Speck Dish, You’ll Need:

-Speck Alto Adige PGI is a boned, specially cut, dry-seasoned, lightly smoked raw ham which is air dried or aged for at least twenty-two weeks.
+Speck Alto Adige PGISpeck Alto Adige PGI is a boned, specially cut, dry-seasoned, lightly smoked raw ham which is air dried or aged for at least twenty-two weeks.
 Speck Alto Adige PGI is obtained from deboned, trimmed pig thighs – with or without the topside and, therefore, salted.

 Production Area: Speck Alto Adige IGP is produced in the entire territory of the province of Bolzano, also called Südtirol, in the Region of Trentino-Alto Adige.
 This is a place where Alpine and Mediterranean cultures meld in a unique way and nature provides such an extraordinary climate, boasting lots of sunny days and pure air.

-Pasta di Gragnano PGI is a dry pasta obtained from a mixture of durum wheat flour and water from the local aquifer of Gragnano, near Naples.
+Linguine Pasta di Gragnano PGIPasta di Gragnano PGI is a dry pasta obtained from a mixture of durum wheat flour and water from the local aquifer of Gragnano, near Naples.
 The product is available in various typical shapes, created by Gragnano pasta-makers’ imagination, and it has a characteristic rough surface.

 Production Area: Pasta di Gragnano PGI is entirely produced in the small city of Gragnano, near Naples, in the Region of Campania.
 It is the water that makes this dry pasta different: Pasta di Gragnano PGI is made with pure local source water from Lattari Mountains.